 Sanskrit Mantras are rooted in Primordial Sounds.
 See how you can use an ancient Sacred Sanskrit Mantra or Vedic Mantras to attain clarity, peace, and single mindedness.
-These Sanskrit Mantras are sung by Destination Sikh Wedding Priest, Dr. Freedom and Leela.
+These Sanskrit Mantras are sung by Destination Sikh Wedding Priest, Dr. Freedom Singh and Leela Kaur.

 Sanskrit Mantras are single or strung together syllables of energy-based sounds.
 The Indian metaphysical tradition explains that the body is composed of the combination of five elements and the first of them is sound.
 Vocal sounds have a profound effect in our lives whether we are conciously aware of them or not, no vocal utterance is entirely without meaning.
 Using Sanskrit vibrational mantras such as AUM can have a profound effect on the way the mind attains clarity, peace and single minded focus.

 One’s subconscious mind can easily find its solution through recitation of sanskrit mantras which will dissolve into a a state of meditation.
 A mantra, when repeated constantly during meditation, first loudly and then through silent and mental chanting, takes one into a hightened state of consciousness and awareness.